foxmask/foxmask_blog/content/monit.md

     alert joe.doe@company0.com
     alert jane.doe@company0.com
        with mail-format {
-            from: IT_Support@company.com
+            from: IT_Support@company0.com
-            subject: [$HOME] partner.company1.com does not respond $DATE
+            subject: [$HOST] partner.company1.com does not respond $DATE
-            message: The application at the URL https://check host partner_server with address partner.company1.com/GAMES/ is unavailable
+            message: The application at the URL https://partner.company1.com with address https://partner.company1.com/GAMES/ is unavailable
        }
     every "13 8-19 * * 1-5"
     group server